mcosovic/MATGRID/README.md

 <a href="#"><img align="right" width="175" src="/doc/figures/logo.png" /></a>

-MATGRID is an easy-to-use simulation tool for researchers and educators provided as a MATLAB package.
-MATGRID source code is released under MIT License.
+MATGRID is an easy-to-use simulation tool for researchers and educators provided as a MATLAB package, with source code released under MIT License.
 MATGRID is inspired by Matpower and allows a variety of display and manipulation options.

 The software package provides the solution of the AC and DC power flow, non-linear and DC state estimation, as well as the state estimation with PMUs, with standalone measurement generator.